What is in a Narrative?

 4. Hope-oriented : highlighting positive experiences, ongoing interests, and quality of life.

 Narratives can, of course, contain a mix of the above.
 Perhaps the primary purpose of “shared-experience” narratives is to reaffirm a sense that “it’s not just me,” and “I’m not alone.”
-We expect that these narratives will resonate more strongly when they closely resemble a viewer’s own experiences.
 There are multiple 'dimensions' where users might seek similarities: gender, relationship roles, dementia type, dementia stage and specific situations and circumstances.
-Irrespective of the challenge of appropriately matching user intent to a narrative, it also suggests that our library of 'similar experience' narratives will need to be broad and deep.

 Who the stories are for

 The beneficiaries of the LEND project are people living with dementia and their carers but the consumers of narratives will cover a broader range of people.
 We learned how common misconceptions of dementia (from a lack of appreciation of different stages, to simplistic assumptions about types and impacts of symptoms, and views about the ages and abilities of people living with dementia) can result in uncomfortable, patronising, or even harmful interactions and exchanges.
-By delivering narratives to, for example: extended family members, friends, wider support networks, and even the general public, narratives might address and correct common misconceptions and assumptions.
-This may, in turn, benefit people directly affected by dementia.
+By delivering narratives to, for example: extended family members, friends, wider support networks, and even the general public, we discussed how narratives might address and correct common misconceptions and assumptions.

 Authentically telling a story

-This is a lesson we’ve already seen in similar projects: authenticity matters.
-Participants expect narrators to speak from their own experiences, and were quick to notice when this is not the case.
-This can be subtle: for example, one participant disliked it when a narrator (in a caring role) spoke on his partner’s behalf, while another wanted medical professionals to explain options but to refrain from prescribing decisions (they don’t know my situation).
+We discussed the importance of narrators speaking from their own experiences.
+This can be subtle: for example, one member of the panel expressed discomfort when a narrator (in a caring role) spoke on his partner’s behalf, while another member wanted medical professionals to explain options but to refrain from prescribing decisions.

-Given the limited availability of culturally appropriate information and resources, not only is it important to ensure that more resources are provided, but also that existing narratives authentically reflect cultural identity.
-For example, one participant questioned why, in one narrative, a person's culture was discussed through an outsider perspective (her partner's) rather than conveyed directly.
+Given the limited availability of culturally appropriate information and resources, we discussed how, not only is it important to ensure that more resources are provided, but also that existing narratives authentically reflect cultural identity.
+For example, one member questioned why, in one narrative, a person's culture was discussed through an outsider perspective (her partner's) rather than conveyed directly.

 So - a few questions remain.
 Is authenticity equally important across all types of narrative, or does it matter most when viewers are looking for stories that reflect their own experiences?
-In those cases, are they more sensitive to anything that feels inauthentic?
 And to what extent do these perceptions depend not just on the content itself, but on the expectations viewers bring?
-After all, a story may authentically represent the narrator’s experience, yet still feel inauthentic to a viewer if it doesn’t align closely with their own.

 How the story is delivered